 Completing the application form is the first step towards gaining employment at St Paul’s Community Development Trust.

-Please note that we DO NOT accept CV’s or incomplete applications.
 To present yourself with the best possible chance of gaining an interview, please consider to the following guidelines: –

 - Ensure your application is returned by the closing date and time specified.